MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Troubleshooting-System-Center-Data-Warehouse-Errors.md

 To troubleshoot this problem, complete the following steps:

-1. Use the Windows PowerShell cmdlet **Get\-SCDWJob** to determine if all ETL jobs are enabled.
-Start Windows PowerShell, and then type **Get\-SCDWJob**.
+1. Use the Windows PowerShell cmdlet **Get-SCDWJob** to determine if all ETL jobs are enabled.
+Start Windows PowerShell, and then type **Get-SCDWJob**.

 2. If the ETL jobs are disabled and either the MPSyncJob or DWMaintenance jobs are running, you will have to wait awhile to get the job status again because these two background jobs disable the ETL jobs.
-However, if the two jobs are listed as **Not Started** and the ETL jobs are disabled, you can use the **Enable\-SCDWJob** cmdlet to enable each of them, for example:
+However, if the two jobs are listed as **Not Started** and the ETL jobs are disabled, you can use the **Enable-SCDWJob** cmdlet to enable each of them, for example:

     ```
     Enable-SCDWJob -JobName Transform.Common
     ```

-3. If the MPSync and DWMaintenance ETL jobs are all enabled and running but their individual batch ID has not changed for a long time, or if you use the **Get\-SCDWJobModule** cmdlet for specific jobs and you do not see that any module is actually running, check the event log and see if there are any error messages.
-Sometimes the error message might be many days old and you might need to review many days\-worth of events.
+3. If the MPSync and DWMaintenance ETL jobs are all enabled and running but their individual batch ID has not changed for a long time, or if you use the **Get-SCDWJobModule** cmdlet for specific jobs and you do not see that any module is actually running, check the event log and see if there are any error messages.
+Sometimes the error message might be many days old and you might need to review many days-worth of events.

 4. Check if the three services—System Center Data Access Service, Microsoft Monitoring Agent, and System Center Management Configuration—on the data warehouse management server are actually running.
 On the data warehouse management server, click **Start**, click **Run**, and then type **Services.msc**.
 In **Services** verify that the following services are running: System Center Data Access Service, Microsoft Monitoring Agent, and System Center Management Configuration.